Updated March 31, 2022

-When I first decided to create a Wikipedia page for my client’s technology, I had no idea what I was in for.
-I had made simple updates to existing pages, so how hard could it be to create a new Wikipedia page?
+When Dianna Huff decided to create a Wikipedia page for her client’s technology, she had no idea what she was in for.
+Making updates to existing pages was simple.
+How hard could it be to create a new Wikipedia page?

 Reasons to create a Wikipedia page

-- You have an industry-changing technology that your company invented or developed.
-This technology can be anything from mechanical to chemical to musical (e.g., iTunes).
+- Your company invented or developed an industry-changing technology.
+The tech can be in any category, from mechanical to chemical to musical (e.g., iTunes).

 Steps to creating a Wikipedia page

 Though you should visit Wikipedia’s help pages for more detailed information, Dianna shares this outline to provide a brief and helpful step-by-step version to create a Wikipedia page.

 Learning the ins and outs of being a good Wikipedia citizen can help you create pages that are less likely to be deleted or challenged in the official review process review.

 TIP: Explore Wikipedia’s conflict of interest guidelines before you begin.

 Only registered users can create or edit Wikipedia pages.
 Dianna advises using your real name and email address.

 Test your skills by making minor edits to existing pages before creating new content.
 Dianna says to start with topics with which you’re familiar.
 For example, she updated her son’s fencing coach’s page (he’s an Olympic medalist) with new biographical information not available elsewhere on the internet, and she linked to his fan club’s website.